 During the PRE-FLOWERING and FLOWERING PERIOD, supplement the soil using a potassium-based feed - tomato food is an excellent choice.
 Revert back to a general plant fertiliser as soon as the last flower elapses.

-Situating a Schlumbergera outdoors during the summer will benefit the plant in many ways.
+Situating a Holiday Cactus outdoors during the summer will benefit the plant in many ways.
 Not only will they generally perform better when given a vacation outdoors, but it'll also revitalise and provide vital nutrient in the form of fresh air and natural lighting.
 If you can't place it outside, no need to panic.
-Schlumbergera can still flower well during the budding season, but its overall health won't be as good as the others.
+Holiday Cacti can still flower well during the budding season, but its overall health won't be as good as the others.
 During the PRE-FLOWERING PERIOD, it's best to situate the plant in a location that offers nighttime temperatures of 15℃ (59℉) for the formation of buds.

-If your Cactus hasn’t flowered during the allocated flowering period, it most likely would be because of incorrect care and its environment throughout the year.
-From August or December, reduce irrigations so that the soil almost dries out, along with reducing the temperature a few degrees, too.
+If your Cactus hasn’t flowered during the allocated flowering period, it's most likely down to incorrect care and its environment throughout the year.
+From August, reduce irrigations so that the soil almost dries out, along with a reduction of temperature by a few degrees, too.
 The amount of light your Cactus receives is crucial for successful flowers.
 Provide an area that has at least twelve hours of complete darkness, with an absence of artificial light during the night in the PRE-FLOWERING PERIOD.

 The buds may start to drop off if it has endured persistent droughts or has been relocated in another room too soon.
 The table above shows a basic timetable in which you can follow to significantly increase the chance of flowers during the festive period.

 Schlumbergera can be divided into two main divisions by their leaf and flower structures; the Buckleyi group (Easter Cacti) and the Truncata Group (Christmas and Thanksgiving Cacti).
-The Buckleyi division sport blunted edges to the leaf segments, with actinomorphic flowers that are almost symmetrical, with the latter group has serrated leaf edges with the flowers developing in a zygomorphic manner.
+The Buckleyi division sport blunted edges to the leaf segments, with actinomorphic flowers that are almost symmetrical, The latter has serrated leaf edges with the flowers developing in a zygomorphic manner.